Hidemasa Morita

 Hidemasa Morita (守田 英正, Morita Hidemasa) is a Japanese professional footballer who plays as a defensive midfielder for Primeira Liga club Sporting CP and the Japan national team.

-Career
+Club career

 Kawasaki Frontale

 In 2018, Morita joined Kawasaki Frontale.
-On February 10, he made his professional debut as a substitute in the Japanese Super Cup against Cerezo Osaka.
-On April 14, he made his first start in the league match against Vegalta Sendai.
+On 10 February, he made his professional debut as a substitute in the Japanese Super Cup against Cerezo Osaka.
+On 14 April, he made his first start in the league match against Vegalta Sendai.
 After that, he managed to secure an active role in the team, and they would go on to win the J1 League title in 2018.
-In 2020, he was selected in the J-League Best Eleven, along with 8 other Kawasaki players as they would win the J1 League title again.
+In 2020, he was selected in the J-League Best Eleven, along with eight other Kawasaki players as they would win the J1 League title again.

-CD Santa Clara
+Santa Clara

 On 8 January 2021, it was announced that Morita would sign for Portuguese club CD Santa Clara, in the Primeira Liga.
 When he made his debut on 25 January, he netted his first goal for the club, scoring the winner in the 89th minute of a 2–1 victory over Rio Ave.